 We understand that your pet is part of your family.

-Services for Animals Big and Small
+Services for Animals

-Whether you own small animals or large animals, you’ll want to find a veterinarian that you and your pet feel comfortable with.
+You’ll want to find a veterinarian that you and your pet feel comfortable with.
 At the Animal Hospital of Tiffin, you’ll meet our excellent staff and caring veterinarians who want nothing more than to please you and your pet while ensuring your pet lives a long and healthy life.

 Small Animal Services